VENUKORADA/DSCI-6672-AI-DS-Cyber-Security-/FinalProject/Readme.md

 As we have created the perturbation based on the model this wpould be considered white box attack .

+# File desc:

+LPR.ipynb has the steps for building a model training  and saving the models  to h5 files.
+It also has the perturbation concepts and adverserially created images.

+lpr_image_processing.py has below functions that are adapted for several github scholars.

+def image_extraction(csv_files, channel):
+    """
+    the images to be extxracted are grayscale extract images from images/grayscale
+    """

+def homomorphic_filter(csv_files):
+    """
+    to improve the area of observation in the license plate. this function removes a lot of noise and unnecessary parts of the license plate

+def MSER():
+    """
+    Maximally Stable External Region extractor
+    character segmentation algorithm
+    only draws contours around the alphabets
+    """

+def get_component(data, i, j):
+    """
+    returns a single component which is in the same component as i,j in the pixel
+    #set data[i][j] = 0 so that it will not go to an infinite loop
+    image will be sent as reference and BE AWARE, once you call this image will be BLACK every where. so if you want to store the original image some where make sure to copy in another variable
+    """

+def get_segments(data):
+    """
+    sends an array of segmented images, provided the data has only 0->black and 255->white. image will be sent as reference and BE AWARE, once you call this image will be BLACK every where. so if you want to store the original image some where make sure to copy in another variable
+    """

+def print_segments(segments):
+    """
+    use the segments and re-create the images using the segments
+    """

+def convert_image_to_numpy(individual):
+    """
+    convert image to array
+    """

+def save_filtered_data(copy_filtered_data, labels):
+    """
+    save the filtered homomorphic images in images/filtered
+    """

+def filtered_image_extraction(files):
+    """
+    extract images from images/filtered
+    """

+def noise_removal(copy_X, index):
+    """
+    remove the remaining noisy parts from homomorphed images
+    """

+def flip_and_rotate():
+    """
+    flip and rotate the images
+    """

+def final_extraction(folder_list):
+    """
+    extract images from all folder from training all characters AVAILABLE CHARACTERS - 0 1 2 3 4 5 6 7 8 9
+                           A B C D E F I J L M N
+                           P R S T V W X Z
+    """

+def image_padding_by_resize(data, pad_x, pad_y):
+    """
+    padding by resizing
+    performs very poor because image resolution is poor can be used if the data is highly pixelated
+    """

+def preparing_data():
+    """
+    image extraction and processing
+    1. Homomorphic filter is applied on all images & saved in images/filtered
+    2. Segmenting the homomorphed images and extracting each character from the images
+    3. Saving these segmented image to images/segmented The character has to be manually re-arranged into folders Each folder name is the character shown in the image
+    """

 # Next steps

 The next steps would be to make this a black box attack if possible and do it for the complete license plate as input instead of the segregated images of each.